 When you are satisfied with the fit, spread some epoxy on the inside of the body tube and slide the forward centering ring of the motor assembly into the body tube.
-Make sure you have the motor assembly facing the right way!
-(The shock cord goes over the forward centering ring) Spread some more epoxy on the inside edge of the body tube before sliding the rear centering ring into the body tube.
-Continue sliding the assembly inside the body tube until the aft end of the motor tube is even with the aft end of the body tube.
-It's a good idea to test fit a fin in each slot here before the epoxy sets.
+Spread some more epoxy on the inside edge of the body tube before sliding the tail cone into the body tube.